danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 8.6.2 =
+Fix for some HTML problems in template

+= 8.6.1 =
+Security fix update

 = 8.6.0 =
 Some quality of life improvements and better Elementor compatibility